henry-doan/cs-Java-files/WordNet/src/wn/readme.txt

  *  Describe concisely the data structure(s) you used to store the
  *  information in hypernyms.txt.
 Why did you make this choice?
  *****************************************************************************/
+ 	Hypernymns data was stored in a Digraph to display the correct representation of the nouns lists.

 /******************************************************************************